dsherret/ts-ast-viewer/readme.md

 yarn cypress
 ```

-### Adding a new TypeScript version

-1. Update _sites/package.json_ with new version.
-2. Run `yarn updateCompilerFiles` in the root directory.

 ### Factory Code Generation

 The code that code generates the factory code is automatically maintained by [ts-factory-code-generator-generator](https://github.com/dsherret/ts-factory-code-generator-generator/).